EBroock/FarNet-II/README.md

 · 'input' directory contains two inputs, each one with a batch of sequences of phase-shift maps sections, for dates outside the training set used to train the model.
+Dates on the name are the dates of the central element of the sequence of the first and last sequence on the file.

 · 'masks' contains the associated activity masks, as a proxy of the reliability of the network.